cse-labs/res-edge-labs/labs/outer-loop-ring-deployment.md

 ## Cluster Metadata Files

-- You can view the cluster metadata files here.
+- You can view the cluster metadata files here

 ```bash